 The first thing that you’ll probably notice is the size.
-The stainless steel case measures whole 42 millimeters in diameter while the original watch was only 35 mm from side to side.
+The stainless steel case measures a whole 42 millimeters in diameter while the original was only 35 mm from side to side.

 The other thing that makes it not as valuable as a vintage Ref.
 6200 is, of course, the movement.
 The Steinhart is powered by what they prefer to call “Caliber ST.5“, which is based on ETA 2824-2 automatic movement with a new gold-plated rotor and galvanized bridges.